 Sources of Revenues

 We derive a majority of our revenues from services provided to our clients in the healthcare market.
-Historically, we also derived revenues from our outsourced call center services, but ceased providing these outsourced services during the quarter ended March 31, 2025.
+Historically, we also derived revenues from our outsourced call center services, but ceased providing these services during the first quarter of 2025.